d11e9/g3/README.md

 Having thereby just come across the concept of Nomic games, as described by the author in his [Initial Ruleset](http://legacy.earlham.edu/~peters/writing/nomic.htm) It seems as through the framework can be applied to **g3**.
 I'm still busy processing the implications of such a framework and what the initial ruleset would be under such a system.

 #Ethercraft

+Is a prototypicical implementation of the currently evolving idea of **g3**, the game, and considered to be the first implemnetation but by no means the last, let alone canonical.

+## How to

 To start you need a message hash and a contract.
 Creating a TX with the data: "extend" #contract-address.